graphql-aspnet/graphql-aspnet.github.io/docs/types/interfaces.md

 sidebar_position: 2
 ---

 Interfaces in GraphQL work like interfaces in C#.
-They provide a contract for a set of common fields of different objects.
+They provide a contract for a set of common fields amongst different objects.
 When it comes to declaring them, the `INTERFACE` graph type works exactly like [object types](./objects).

-By Default, when creating an interface graph type GraphQL:
+By default, when creating an interface graph type GraphQL:

 -   Will name the interface the same as its C# type name.
 -   Will include all properties that have a getter.